honno/hypothesis-array-api/README.md

 and other great folk from [@Quansight-Labs](https://github.com/Quansight-Labs).

-Additionaly inspiration was taken from the
+Great inspiration was taken from the
 [NumPy strategies](https://hypothesis.readthedocs.io/en/latest/numpy.html#numpy)
 that Hypothesis ships with at `hypothesis.extra.numpy`.
 Thanks to the Hypothesis contributors who helped shape it, including: